ProfRandom/WCB-Canon/GitLab_Wiki/Seasons_Eccentric_Anomaly.md

 $$
 M = E - e \sin E
 $$
-This gives the “time angle” at each quartal marker.
+This gives the “time angle” at each sectal marker.

 **Step 4 — Find Season Fractions**
 Subtract successive $M$ values and normalize by $2\pi$: